Wage and Hour Division (WHD)

 Q: What are the ABAís Model Rules for Lawyer Referral Services?

 A: Although the ABA is really the expert on this issue, the important components of the model rules, from the Departmentís perspective, are the requirements that referral providers confirm that the attorney is licensed, has malpractice insurance, and has the proper experience to accept referrals in a particular area of law if they wish to be on a subject matter panel.

 Q: Will the Department of Labor guarantee that individuals who are being turned away will be given legal assistance from a private attorney?

 A: No, the Department cannot guarantee that a complainant will be able to find an attorney interested in providing representation.
-WHD is providing this telephone number to the ABA-Approved Attorney Referral System as a service to those who may be seeking assistance.
-WHD does not guarantee the accuracy of the information provided through this telephone number or by any ABA-approved attorney referral provider, or that an attorney will accept any case.
+WHD is providing this website to the ABA-Approved Attorney Referral System as a service to those who may be seeking assistance.
+WHD does not guarantee the accuracy of the information provided through this website or by any ABA-approved attorney referral provider, or that an attorney will accept any case.
 In addition, WHD is not endorsing the services of any lawyer to whom a complainant may be referred, or guaranteeing the results of any services.
-Providing this telephone number creates no liability on the part of the government.
+Providing this website creates no liability on the part of the government.

 Q: How will the Wage and Hour Division know if these referrals are being accepted or if the cases are being resolved by the private bar?

-A: The ABA will provide the Wage and Hour Division with aggregate information about the numbers of referrals accepted and the outcome of those cases.
+A: The ABA may provide the Wage and Hour Division with aggregate information about the numbers of referrals accepted and the outcome of those cases.

 Q: Iím an attorney and I would like these cases to be referred to me.
 How do I participate in the ABA-Approved Attorney Referral System?